 Unique Factor: The Perfect Family Swimming Hole

 The first Timucuan Indian that stumbled across this emerald swimming hole must have thought he found paradise- and then he proceeded tell his friends, who then settled around this hidden oasis.
-Set in the middle of the woods, this spring basin is an unexpected surprise.
+Set in the middle of the woods in the Ocala National Forest, this spring basin is an unexpected surprise.
 Alexander Spring is located at the far right of a large open crystal clear basin of water where the water turns a deep blue hue.
-The basin itself is shallow, with a walk in entry and gradual descent of depth, making it great for families with little kids, but nearer to the spring, it can reach depths of up to 10 feet.
+The basin itself is shallow with a walk-in entry and gradual descent of depth, making it a great swimming hole for families with little kids.
+However, closer to the spring, it can reach depths of up to 10 feet.
 Alexander is another 1st magnitude spring, and pushes out 70 million gallons of water on a daily basis.
-The 72F water can be great on a hot summer’s day.
-This is the perfect swimming hole for families.
+The 72F water is a good way to beat our Florida heat on a hot summer’s day.

 Best Way to Experience: Snorkel